Jsl-1/NFirmwareEditor/README.md

 #### Limitation
 * All curves (preheat/battery ...) can't be edited
 * Monitor is not working
-* Firmware Update is working, but it report flashing failed even if succeeded
+* Firmware Update is not working

 #### For software documentation, see the original instruction below :